-If you’re using apps like Strava or MapMyRide, or sensors like a power meter and heart rate monitor, then you’ll want to go with a bike computer that has ANT+ and/or Bluetooth capabilities.
+If you’re using apps like Strava or MapMyRide, or sensors like a power meter and heart rate monitor, then you’ll want to go with one that has ANT+ and/or Bluetooth capabilities.

 The lower down you go price-wise, the less connectivity options you’ll get.
 The least being USB-connection only.

 However, not everyone needs to share their bike data with friends, coaches, or on social media.
 If that’s you, then not to worry, you don’t need WiFi, Bluetooth, or ANT+ connectivity, and will do just fine with a basic bike computer.

 In recent years, a far more popular and sleek option is the aftermarket mounting systems that place your bike computer ahead of your stem.